 FREN 7652X Studies in Modern French Theater

 30 hours plus conference; 3 credits

 Plays, playwrights, movements from the turn of the century to the present.

 FREN 7655X Francophone Theater

 45 hours; 3 credits

 A survey of major playwrights and trends in Francophone theater.

 FREN 7690X Writings of a Major French Author

 45 hours; 3 credits

 An in-depth monographic study concentrating either on the works of a major French writer or on one of the masterpieces of French literature.

-FREN 7695X Writings of a Major Francophone Author

 45 hours; 3 credits

 An in-depth monographic study concentrating either on the works of a major Francophone writer or on one of the masterpieces of Francophone literature.

 FREN 7710X Seminar in Literature

 30 hours plus conference; 3 credits

 Detailed study of representative authors.
 Content of the course varies.
 This course may be repeated for credit.

 Prerequisite: two graduate courses in French.